mitchcapper/JouleUWP/README.md

 =================================
 NOTE!
 -----
-Unfortunately the API seems more complicated with most.
+Unfortunately the API seems more complicated than most.
 There is no direct TCP traffic with joule only through a chefsteps server and the API is not simple (it seems like most functional changes are over web sockets).
 See [Joule Protocol Documentation](JOULE_PROTOCOL.md) for more details and help is very welcome!
 Right now there has not been success in 3rd party api access.

 OVERVIEW
 -----